Volunteer

 Interested in volunteering at Hopewell House?

-• We are incredibly thankful for the robust support from the community.
-We are not accepting applications for new volunteers at this time.
-Thank you for your interest and check back in the fall for openings in the team that interests you.
+- We are incredibly thankful for the robust support from the community.
+At this time we are only accepting applications for new volunteers in select teams.
+See Team Descriptions for more information.
+Thank you for your interest.
+Check back later for additional openings.

-RSVs bring calm presence and mindful attention to help create the most comfortable, compassionate end-of-life experience possible.
-They assist clinical staff in providing physical and emotional support to Hopewell House residents and their support systems.
-RSVs read aloud, offer companionship and personal care, assist with meals, bathing, turning, positioning, and more.
+Our resident life volunteers bring calm presence and mindful attention to help create the most comfortable, compassionate end-of-life experience possible.
+They assist clinical staff in providing physical and emotional support to Hopewell House residents and their friends and families.
+These volunteers read aloud, offer companionship and personal care, assist with meals, bathing, turning, positioning, and more.

 GENERAL REQUIREMENTS